2025–26 Port Vale F.C. season: Cup competitions

 Vale were drawn at home to the lowest-ranked team in the first round of the FA Cup, Maldon & Tiptree of the Isthmian League North Division.
-They fell behind after six minutes, though quickly recovered and finished as 5–1 winners, with both Paton and Cole claiming braces.
+They fell behind after six minutes but quickly recovered and finished 5–1 winners, with both Paton and Cole claiming braces.
+They defeated League Two side Bristol Rovers by a goal to nil.
+This was the first time they had beaten a team managed by former Vale boss Darrell Clarke in nine attempts.
+Brady first match in charge at Vale Park was a 1–0 win over League Two club Fleetwood Town that took the Valiants into the fourth round.
+They had a home tie with Championship club Bristol City in the fourth round and took them to extra-time, where Waine scored the game's only goal to take Port Vale into the fifth round.
+Yet another home tie came just five days later in the fifth round, against Premier League Sunderland, and again Waine scored the game's only goal to take Vale into the quarter-finals for only the second time in the club's history.
+It was at the quarter-finals stage that FIFA Club World Cup champions Chelsea eased to a 7–0 victory at Stamford Bridge, with Jorrel Hato opening the scoring in the second minute.

 Vale won 1–0 at League One rivals Blackpool in the first round of the EFL Cup, with Faal scoring on his debut, despite Moore making nine changes.
 They went on to defeat Championship club Birmingham City in the following round, with Headley scoring the only goal of the game.
 It was the club's first win away at Championship opposition in 15 years.
 Vale hosted Premier League giants Arsenal in the third round and put in a highly creditable performance in a 2–0 defeat, earning praise from both Moore and Arsenal manager Mikel Arteta.